wdpypere/documentation/docs/CAF/FileWriter.md

     Determine if the reporter level is verbose.
     If it can't be determined from the reporter instance, use the global [Reporter](../CAF/Reporter.md) state.

+    Supports boolean option `verbose_logfile` to check if reporting to logfile is verbose.

 - event